babylonlabs-io/covenant-emulator/covenant-signer/README.md

 chain-id = "your-chain-id"

 [server-config]
+# The IP address where the covenant-signer server will listen
 host = "127.0.0.1"
+# The TCP port number where the covenant-signer server will listen
 port = 9791

 [metrics]
+# The IP address where the Prometheus metrics server will listen
 host = "127.0.0.1"
+# This port is used to expose metrics that can be scraped by Prometheus
 port = 2113
 ```

+Parameters:
+- `keystore-type`: Type of keystore used, e.g., "cosmos" for Cosmos SDK compatibility.
+- `key-directory`: Path where keys are stored on the filesystem.
+- `keyring-backend`: Backend system for key management, e.g., "file", "os".
+- `key-name`: Name of the key used for signing transactions.
+- `chain-id`: Identifier of the blockchain network.
+- `host` (server-config): IP address where the server listens, typically "127.0.0.1" for local access.
+- `port` (server-config): TCP port number for the server.
+- `host` (metrics): IP address for the Prometheus metrics server, typically "127.0.0.1".
+- `port` (metrics): TCP port number for the Prometheus metrics server.

 ## 6. Running the Covenant Signer